 Skip to content

-Privilege Escalation on Linux: When it’s good and when it’s a disaster (with examples)
+Privilege escalation on Linux: When it’s good and when it’s a disaster (with examples)

 For authorized users on Linux, privilege escalation allows elevated access to complete a specific task or make system configuration modifications.
 For example, system administrators may need access to troubleshoot a technical problem, add a user, make configuration changes to an application, or install a program.